przpl/user-service/README.md

 Migrations

-1. Build app to make sure .js code in dist directory is up to date so TypeORM can detect all entities npm run build
+1. Build app to make sure .js code in dist directory is up to date so TypeORM can detect all entities npm run build-ts

 2. Create migration:
    typeorm migration:generate -n AddSomeColumnToSome

-3. Build app to compile new migration: npm run build
+3. Build app to compile new migration: npm run build-ts

-5. Run all migrations:
+4. Run all migrations:
    typeorm migration:run

 =============================================================================================================================